 P.S.
 Don’t forget to grab your Bob’s Red Mill coupon HERE!

-- ¼ c. coconut sugar or brown sugar
+- 1/4 cup coconut sugar - OR brown sugar

 - 2 eggs

-- ½ c. chopped nuts (walnuts, pecans or almonds) or semi-sweet chocolate chips
+- 1/2 cup nuts - chopped, (walnuts, pecans or almonds) or semi-sweet chocolate chips

 - Preheat oven to 375 degrees.
 Line a baking sheet with parchment paper or silicone baking mats; set aside.